How to Stop Brake Fade on Long Descents - Loam Goat

 Do this: Brake hard in short bursts, then fully release to let brakes cool

 The key is giving your brakes recovery time.
 Even a few seconds of no braking lets significant heat dissipate.
 Think of it as islands of braking.
-You look ahead for where you want to apply maxing braking with the most traction.
-Other times you stay off the brakes to allow you to stay on line and your suspension working at it's peak.
+Pick the spots with the most traction, brake hard there, then stay off the brakes everywhere else so your suspension can work and you can hold your line.

 The ideal braking points in this photo would be the two flat sections before each roll in.